Y0Coss/docs-fork/pages/account_and_service_management/account_information/iam-policy-ui/guide.en-au.md

 ### Managing identities

-The identities available for policies are managed via the `Identities`{.action} tab.
+The identities available for policies are managed via the `Identities`{.action} section on `Identity, Security & Operations`{.action}.

 Details about user management are available in the [dedicated documentation](/pages/account_and_service_management/account_information/ovhcloud-users-management).